 By the time of his graduation from USC, Childs was already an in-demand performer in the L.A. jazz scene.
 Soon thereafter he was discovered by trumpet legend Freddie Hubbard, with whom he embarked on a successful performing and recording tour.
 He recorded and performed with a number of other influential jazz musicians including J.J.
 Johnson, Joe Henderson, and Wynton Marsalis.
 His recordings have earned him two GRAMMY awards and five nominations.

-Since then Mr. Childs has received a number of orchestral commissions from, among others: Esa-Pekka Salonen and the Los Angeles Philharmonic, the Detroit Symphony Orchestra under the baton of Leonard Slatkin, the Los Angeles Master Chorale, The Kronos Quartet, the Lincoln Center Jazz Orchestra, the American Brass Quintet and the Dorian Wind Quintet.
+Childs’ orchestral and chamber commission credits include Esa-Pekka Salonen and the Los Angeles Philharmonic, the Detroit Symphony Orchestra, The Los Angeles Master Chorale, The Kronos Quartet, The Lincoln Center Jazz Orchestra, The American Brass Quintet, The Ying Quartet, and The Dorian Wind Quintet.

 Thus far in his career, Childs has garnered thirteen GRAMMY nominations and four awards: two for Best Instrumental Composition and two for Best Arrangement Accompanying a Vocalist.
 In 2006, Childs was awarded a Chamber Music America Composer’s Grant, and in 2009 he was the recipient of a Guggenheim Fellowship.
 He was also awarded the Doris Duke Performing Artist Award in 2013, and, most recently, he received the music award from The American Academy of Arts and Letters in 2015.